-A sales representative in an industrial firm spends most of his time calling on clients in his home city, because he feels he knows the area best, even though there are significantly bigger clients in other cities in his territory.
+A sales representative in an industrial firm spends most

+of his time calling on clients in his home city, because he feels he knows the area best, even though there are significantly bigger clients in other cities in his territory.
 He has no idea that he is being biased and is costing himself and his firm significant revenues.

 These are examples of common everyday biases.
-Biases are unconscious drivers that influence how we see the world.
-Biases are the invisible air we walk through - exerting their influence outside of conscious awareness, adaptive mechanisms evolved to help us make quick, efficient judgments and decisions with minimal cognitive effort.
+Biases are unconscious drivers that influence how we see the world. biases are the invisible air we walk through exerting their influence outside of conscious awareness, adaptive mechanisms evolved to help us make quick, efficient judgments and decisions with minimal cognitive effort.
 Thus, biases can impact every decision we make.
-We cannot go shopping, turn on a computer, or start a conversation without the potential for bias.
+We cannot go shopping, turn on a computer or start a conversation without our biases taking charge.

 On the one hand, biases are helpful and adaptive.
-Biases help us use previous knowledge to inform new decisions, a kind of cognitive shorthand, as we do not have the cognitive resources to make every decision fresh.
+They help us use previous knowledge to inform new decisions, a kind of cognitive shorthand, as we do not have the cognitive resources to make every decision fresh.
 However, many of our biases can also be unhelpful.
-Biases can blind us to new information, or inhibit us from considering a broad range of options when making an important decision and choosing our path carefully.
+They can blind us to new information or inhibit us from considering a broad range of options when making an important decision.